 You can set up your virtual server to serve dynamic content in two ways: using Java-based web applications and using non-Java applications such as CGIs, ASP, Server-side HTML (SHTML) tags and NSAPI programs.
-In this section, we will look at using CGI programs.
-In the following section Chapter 9, "Using Sun ONE Active Server Pages", we will use $Sun^{TM}$ ONE Active Server pages to create dynamic content.
+In this chapter, we will look at using CGI programs.
+In the following chapter, Chapter 9, "Using Sun ONE Active Server Pages," we will use SunTM ONE Active Server pages to create dynamic content.